rmauron/HDCA_heart_dev/environments/README.md

-# Environment Repository
+# Environments

-This repository contains Conda environment YAML files for different project environments.
+The environments used in this project can be restaured throught the YAML files for the conda environments and with the docker image found on Dockerhub for the container.

 ## Conda Environments